 What to serve with this Cuban Thanksgiving stuffing

-If you're going for full-blown spanglish Thanksgiving then you'll need to also make some Cuban black beans, Cuban white rice.
-For dessert, the only reasonable option is pumpkin pie tres leches cake.
+If you're going for full-blown spanglish Thanksgiving then you'll need to also make:

 Check out these other recipes